How To Grow A New Mirliton Seed

 Fig. 2.
 Sprout first emerges (above) and shoots extending (below).
 These are ready to plant.

-3. Over-wintering: Once your mirliton is sprouted, plant the whole fruit at a 45-degree angle about 2/3 of the way down with the sprouting end down in a 3-gallon container filled with good potting soil (fig. 3).
+3. Over-wintering: Once your mirliton is sprouted, you plant the whole fruit at a 45-degree angle about 2/3 of the way down with the sprouting end down in a 3-gallon container filled with good potting soil (fig. 3).
 Water thoroughly the first time.
 Mirlitons don’t need much water during the overwintering.
 Here’s how to use a bamboo skewer to test soil moisture.
 Or you lift the container slightly every few days to gauge if the soil is drying out, and only water if it is noticeably light.
 David Hubbell has an excellent video on overwintering a mirliton here.

 Fig. 3.
 Sprout planted “sprouting end down” at 45-degree angle with about 2/3 underground in a 3-gallon container.